smbv/smbv/README.md

 ## 🌱 Interests

 In addition to coding, I have a keen interest in:
--  traditional/digital art
+- Traditional/digital art
--  puzzles and legos
+- Puzzles and Legos
--  horse riding
+- Horse riding

 ## Let's Connect

 I'm always open to new opportunities and collaborations.
-Feel free to reach out to me via email at sofia.barrera@upr.edu or connect with me on [LinkedIn](linkedin.com/in/smbv).
+Feel free to reach out to me via email at sofia.barrera@upr.edu or connect with me on [LinkedIn](https://www.linkedin.com/in/smbv).

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=smbv&theme=tokyonight)](https://github.com/smbv/github-readme-stats)